katknow/Drafts/persistentidentifiers.md

 + **Repository DOI Prefix:** The prefix assigned to an institution's DOI minting and management repository.
 + **DataCite Repository ID:** The unique identifier assigned to an institution's DOI repository.
-+ **DataCite Password:** The password associated with the above DataCite Repository ID.
++ **DataCite Password:** The password associated with the above **DataCite Repository ID**.
 Note that this password does not "save", so if changes are made to any field on the DataCite Configuration screen, you must also re-enter the password before pressing "submit".

 <img width="1164" alt="PID_DataCiteconfig" src="https://user-images.githubusercontent.com/84726696/174157976-2f20a9ba-e865-4f38-abb2-8565e886529b.png">

 ### DataCite Required Metadata
 DataCite requires five descriptive metadata values in order to generate a DOI: Title, Creators, Publisher, Publication Year, and Resource Type.
-All of these fields must be mapped to an existing metadata field that you select from the list of available metadata vocabularies in your Omeka S instance.
+All of these fields must be mapped to an existing metadata field that you select from the list of available vocabularies in your Omeka S instance.

 ## Minting and Removing PIDs

 To mint a PID from the item edit page, click on an item and select "Edit Item."
 Navigate to the Advanced tab, and click "Mint PID."

 ![PID_mint](https://user-images.githubusercontent.com/84726696/174160959-4de50264-5f7a-4d5e-95f2-04934a991e80.png)

 After a few moments, the ARK or DOI should appear.
 The "Mint PID" button should now be a "Remove PID" button.
 Click here to remove the PID.